lestewartt/BIOL5173P/README.md

 First, clone this repository:
 <!-- start:code block -->

-# Clone this repository in your terminal
 git clone https://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@github.com/lestewartt/BIOL5173P.git
 <!-- end:code block -->

 ## Once installed, the script should be run in the following order:

-#### File #1 -- MATLAB SCRIPT 'Fitting_Models.m'
+# File #1 -- MATLAB SCRIPT 'Fitting_Models.m'

 This portion of the project derives the parameters that will be used to build a model of how UDCA affects viral transmission.
 This model has three components: expression model, viral entry model, and the viral exposure model

-# To run this script, please assign data files to the variables corresponding to their model use:
+To run this script, please assign data files to the variables corresponding to their model use:

-# Expression model
+Expression model
 Data describing ACE2 expression levels on days 0, 1, 2, 3, 4, and 5 of UDCA treatment.
 From Brevini et al., 2022
 <!-- start:code block -->
 responses = readmatrix('Responses.txt');
 <!-- end:code block -->

-# Virus entry model
+Virus entry model
 Data describing the levels of SARS-CoV-2 infection in treated and untreated lung and bronchial tissue
 From Brevini et al., 2022